 Gina adds: “It can also make you look like a certified nut job.”

 She shares examples of partners who have lost it after one too many broken promises, double-binds, and roller coaster rides:

 Only extreme behavior gets his attention, and he doesn’t remember [everything I tried before I behaved in extreme ways.]
 The night I found myself hurling a small end table, I knew he’d pushed me to an edge I didn’t know I had.

 Yes, I Thought I Was a Nut Job

-A nut job.
-That’s honestly what I thought I was.
+Gina nailed it.
+That’s honestly what I thought I was—a nut job.
 I was married to a brilliant math professor, for crying out loud!
 Everyone could tell you that “Dr. Math” is a quiet, nice guy who thinks deep thoughts.